 Vegan Mini-Quiche Cups: Made with chickpea flour, these little delights (contributed by Melissa Copeland) are great if you’re short on time or on a budget.
 Serve with fresh bread or bagels and a fruit salad for a simple yet satisfying brunch for Mom.

-Blueberry & Banana French Toast Casserole: Here’s a luscious vegan French toast casserole that will delight your friends and family as a year-round weekend brunch treat.
+Blueberry & Banana French Toast Casserole: Here’s another luscious vegan French toast casserole that will delight your friends and family as a year-round weekend brunch treat.
 And so appropriate for Mother’s Day.
 Complete the meal with some sautéed vegan sausage links (sliced) or patties, another fresh fruit, and some good coffee!

 Quinoa Tabbouli and a Nearly Instant Mezze Platter: A nearly instant mezze (aka Middle Eastern, aka Mediterranean) platter is centered around an easy quinoa tabbouli.
 Keep it simple with fresh pita bread, olives, rice-stuffed grape leaves, and hummus (choose from your favorite prepared brand or the hummus variations on this site).